EggerGideon/Google-Search-Operators-Docs/README.md

 * in the search bar of the browser
 * in the search bar of a search engine

-*Note: not all search engines support operators or use other operators* *Note 2: some websites may use operators for their own search function, but this documentation is only about search engines*
+*Note: not all search engines support operators or use other operators* <br>
+*Note 2: some websites may use operators for their own search function, but this documentation is only about search engines*

 <br>